How to Start Homeschooling Your Elementary School StudentHomeschooling

 You can purchase a boxed curriculum and lesson plans by grade or pick and choose what looks good from a variety of sources.
 Talk with experienced homeschoolers, borrow and view what they have on hand to see what you like.
 Many publishers also have free trials of online programs or samples to view on their websites.
 Keep your mission statement in mind, along with your own temperament, and that of your children.
 Purchasing pre-made lesson plans is usually a good step for your first year.
 It will make planning a lot easier, and gives you a starting point for how to craft your own plans down the road should you choose to do so.
 If you are strongly against purchasing pre-made plans, it may help to work with an experienced homeschooler when creating your own so they can help you judge the pace and content of your plans.
 Be humble and take their advice.
 In general, I advise people to choose curriculum that will help their children work as independently as possible.
 When encountering new and challenging material, kids will undoubtedly need your help, but don’t lock yourself into hovering over every child for long periods of time.
 The more kids you have, the more important this becomes.

-Accept that, as a first time homeschooler, you will probably select materials that you ultimately won’t like.
+Accept that, as a first time homeschooler who is just getting starting learning how to start homeschooling, you will probably select materials that you ultimately won’t like.
 It’s okay!
 Don’t shoot for the perfect curriculum this year!
 Simply pick materials that can educate your children and that you can afford.
 If you continue to homeschool, you will learn more about yourself and you teaching style, your children’s learning styles, and what books work best in your family.
 It’s going to be trial and error and that’s okay.
 But if you put in the time to research and craft a mission statement, you’re more likely to find materials that work.

 Once you have your materials, you will need to get organized.
 Figure out the dates of your school year, and when you want to have breaks.
 Decide if you want to break your school year into quarters, trimesters, or semesters.
 (Your lesson plans may do this for you.)
 Keep in mind regular activities, work schedules, etc., as well as holidays and months when things are busier or slower than usual.